What is Green Hydrogen?

 Basically, what the electrolyzer does is that it uses electricity to split water into hydrogen and oxygen.
 Huge power plants, factories, and even jet aircraft can then run through that hydrogen without warming the earth.
 So, it can be considered that green hydrogen is the future since the generation of green hydrogen intends to remove greenhouse gas emissions from the production of hydrogen by manufacturing it using an electrolysis process, supported by renewable energy.

-Yet in our point of view, the pace at which green hydrogen is growing is still in the nascent state.
+Yet in our point of view, the pace at which green hydrogen is growing is still in a nascent state.
 Green hydrogen has not gotten the market that it actually deserves.
 Evidently, there are several ways to produce hydrogen fuel from carbon sources like natural gas or even coal.
 However, if the idea is to be carbon-free, without dreadful emissions we must rely on the electrolyzer.

 Is the Globe ready for this Energy Transition?